-- This document contains: - o General guidance on using the portal - How to submit an application - Application details specific to this RFA - Please review the Request for Applications - The Chan Zuckerberg Initiative uses SurveyMonkey Apply (SMApply) as its grants management portal.
+- This document contains: - o General guidance on using the portal - How to submit an application - Application details specific to this RFA - Please review the Request for Applications. - The Chan Zuckerberg Initiative uses SurveyMonkey Apply (SMApply) as its grants management portal.
 All applications must be submitted through this portal (https://apply.chanzuckerberg.com).
 SMApply is configured to work best using the Google Chrome browser.
 It is recommended that you familiarize yourself with this portal well in advance of any deadlines.
-Deadline extensions will not be granted. - Key dates: We invite applications for consideration for funding during three distinct cycles.
-All dates for the third cycle are subject to change.
-Please sign up for our mailing list to stay updated on these dates as they are announced and future funding opportunities.
+Deadline extensions will not be granted.

+Key dates:

 Cycle Application opening date Application due date Notification of decisions Expected start date of grant 1 October 5, 2021 by 9 a.m.
 Pacific Time December 14, 2021 by 5 p.m.
 Pacific Time Mid-May 2022 July 1, 2022 2 June 21, 2022 by 9 a.m.
 Pacific Time August 25, 2022 by 5 p.m.
-Pacific Time Mid-March 2023 May 1, 2023 3 Mid-May 2023 Late-June 2023 January 2024 February 1, 2024
+Pacific Time Mid-March 2023 May 1, 2023 3 September 19, 2023 by 9 a.m.
+Pacific Time December 5, 2023 by 5 p.m.
+Pacific Time Late June 2024 August 1, 2024

-Application specifics:
+• Application specifics:

-- Eligibility: Please refer to the RFA announcement. - Grant period and start date: Awards will be 18 months in duration; expected start date for Cycle 2 is May 1, 2023. - Grant amount: \$200,000 USD total costs (inclusive of up to 15 percent indirect costs) for Focused awards or \$400,000 USD total costs (inclusive of up to 15 percent indirect costs) for Expanded awards.
+- Eligibility: Please refer to the RFA announcement. - Grant period and start date: Awards will be 18 months in duration; expected start date for Cycle 3 is August 1, 2024. - Grant amount: \$200,000 USD total costs (inclusive of up to 15 percent indirect costs) for Focused Projects or \$400,000 USD total costs (inclusive of up to 15 percent indirect costs) for Expanded Projects.
 Indirect costs cannot exceed 15 percent of direct costs. - Number of Principal Investigators (PI and Co-PIs): Each application must have a minimum of one PI (Coordinating PI), but may designate up to three total PIs (one Coordinating PI and up to two Co-PIs).
 Principal Investigators may serve as Coordinating Principal Investigator on multiple applications provided that the proposed scope of work for all applications is non-overlapping.
 Principal Investigators may serve as Co-PI on multiple applications provided that the proposed scope of work for all applications is non-overlapping.
-PIs/Co-PIs on one application may be employed at the same or different institutions. - Institutional sign-off is required.
+PIs/Co-PIs on one application may be employed at the same or different institutions. - Institutional sign-off is required for submission